 - Safety and Hybrid Options: There is a likelihood that we will still need to take COVID precautions.
 How will your school be able to accommodate safety and sanitation?

-- Participating in a fun and exciting competition experience.
+- The ability to participate in a fun and exciting competition experience;

-- Receiving external visibility through pre-event and post-event recognition in regional and national press releases, newsletters, and on the NASPAA website.
+- Receive external visibility through pre-event and post-event recognition in regional and national press releases, newsletters, and on the NASPAA website;

 Each host school plays a key role in ensuring competition success.
 While the NASPAA team handles most of the planning and coordination, some of the event logistics are determined by the host school.
 Most of the required time commitments for planning will occur in January and February 2023.